Rajacenna

-Rajacenna van Dam, who works under the name Rajacenna, is a Dutch hyper realistic pencil drawing artist.
+Rajacenna van Dam (born January 24, 1993), known professionally as Rajacenna, is a Dutch hyperreality pencil drawing artist.
+She is ambidextrous and is known for using both hands to draw different portraits simultaneously.
+A brain scan showed that the left and right sides of her brain are three times more connected than average.
+Her paintings sell for between €6,000 and €12,000 each.

+Biography

+Early life

+Rajacenna van Dam was born on January 24, 1993 in Vlaardingen, Netherlands.
+Her first name is a combination of the names of her mother and father and, as such, had to be officially approved.

 As an actor, she played Remco's daughter for two episodes of the Dutch program Ernstige delicten (later called Serious Crimes) and worked as a model and a TV host.
-She began as a presenter of the first Dutch Web TV for children when she was 12 years.
+She began as a presenter of the first Dutch Web TV for children when she was 12 years old.